 Lack of professional feedback

 Certified PGA professionals help spot swing faults early.
 In 2018, 75% of lesson-takers learned from these experts.
-This guidance ensures better course management and reduces frustration for beginners aiming to improve their golf fundamentals efficiently.
+This guidance supports better course management and reduces frustration for beginners aiming to improve their golf fundamentals efficiently.

 Risk of developing bad habits